 Many people have found containers of elemental or metallic mercury in their homes.
 If you have metallic mercury in your home, you need to exercise extreme caution with it and package it to prevent any leaks or spills.
 Visit the Environmental Protection Agency to find how to package, transport and dispose of mercury.

 US Ecology partnered with the Michigan Department of Environmental Quality for the Great Lakes Restoration Initiative Mercury Collection Program.
 This effort promoted the collection and proper recycling of mercury.

-Please check the Michigan Recycling Directory
+You can also check the Michigan Recycling Directory.

 To dispose of non-working microwave ovens, please contact: